AdityaMino/CPU-Vs-GPU/README.md

 With an emphasis on trends and performance measures, this project compares and analyses CPUs and GPUs using standard methodology.
 As shown below, the methodology consists of data loading, preprocessing, cleaning, exploratory data analysis (EDA), and visualisation.

 ➢ **Data Loading** - Reputable public datasets and product specifications provided the data on different CPUs and GPUs, including characteristics like clock frequency, transistor count, process size, and year of introduction.
 Because the data is placed into a structured format, analysis and manipulation can be done quickly.
 Our Dataset is known as “CPU and GPU Performances Dataset”, which is publicly available on Kaggle.com website.
-Here are some interesting facts supported by the data, which we will verify based on our insights-

 ```python
 import re #The re library provides regular expression operations to search, match, and manipulate text patterns
 import numpy as np #numpy is a fundamental package for numerical computation, enabling efficient handling of arrays and matrices and performing mathematical operations on large datasets